Texas

 Texas 3 Day Notice to Vacate (not for nonpayment of rent)

-- If the tenant does not vacate the premises, the landlord will file a forcible detainer suit to evict the tenant.
+If the tenant does not vacate the premises within the specified three-day period, the landlord has the right to file a forcible detainer suit.
+This legal action is intended to evict the tenant from the property.

-- A Service of Notice form is included, to record the details of service.
+A Service of Notice form is included with this template.
+This form is used to accurately record the details of how and when the Notice was served to the tenant.

 Texas 30 Day Notice to Tenant of Tenancy Termination